Char2sGu/nest-mikro-crud/README.md

 ```

 - `entityClass` specifies the entity of the api endpoint, the repository will be auto-injected to `.repository` using the default connection, unless you specified `repoConnection` as another connection name
-- `dtoClasses` is only used for generic type inferation in the service
+- `dtoClasses` is only used for generic type inferation in the service, **NOTE** that `replace` actions use the `create` DTO.
 - `lookupField` is the key of the field who will be used to lookup the entity, generally it is specified to `"id"` or other fields with a unique constraint

+The options passed to the factory will be defined as metadata of the service using the symbol key `REST_SERVICE_OPTIONS_METADATA_KEY`, the key can be imported from the package directly.

 ## Creating the Controller